antkowiak/cpp_utils/README.md

 one_to_one_map.h - Wraps a std::map where the key and value are the same type, and can be searched by key or value.

+statemachine.h - Utility to create a simple state machine.
+Functions can be called on transitions and when states are entered.

 table.h - Utility to represent and access data elements in a table/matrix format.

 toolean.h - Utility for a "trinary" boolean that can hold three states: true, false, other.
 (Kind of a joke.)